Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 [FBT](https://facebookincubator.github.io/fbt/) - a framework for translation, used in Facebook.

-_In this part I wrote mainly from the experience of my colleagues._
+_In this part, I wrote mainly from the experience of my colleagues._

 ## Testing

 [Jest](https://jestjs.io/en/) - test platform with zero configuration.
-It is also used in _Facebook_.
+It is also used on _Facebook_.

 [Enzyme](https://github.com/airbnb/enzyme) - a test tool from _Airbnb_.